Team7IS601/miniproject1/Section 2/Git and Git Commands.md

  https://frontendmasters.com/courses/git-in-depth/git-show-and-diffs/

  ## Status
- Will list all the files that are to be commited
+ Lists all the files that are to be commited.

  Related Sources:
  https://dzone.com/articles/top-20-git-commands-with-examples